-Swaziland's National Education Policy Directives
+Eswatini's National Education Policy Directives

-Junior Certificate (JC) syllabuses for studies in Form 1 to Form 3 will individually, and collectively, enable learners to develop essential skills and provide a broad learning experience which:
+Junior Certificate (JC) syllabuses for studies in Form 1 to Form 3 will individually, and collectively, enable learners to develop a broad learning experience which:

-- inculcates values and attitudes as well as knowledge and understanding, - encourages respect for human rights and freedom of speech, - respects the values and beliefs of others, relating to issues of gender, culture and religion, - develops desirable attitudes and behaviour towards the environment, - provides insight and understanding of global issues which affect quality of life in Swaziland and elsewhere, e.g. the AIDS pandemic; global warming; misdistribution of wealth; and technological advances.
+- inculcates values and attitudes as well as knowledge and understanding, - · encourages respect for human rights and freedom of speech, - respects the values and beliefs of others, relating to issues of gender, culture and religion, - develops desirable attitudes and behaviour towards the environment, - provides insight and understanding of global issues which affect quality of life in Eswatini and elsewhere, e.g. emerging health issues and climate change.